Policy document

 10.6.3

-Applicants who are applying due to financial hardship will need to provide a completed income and expenditure form for the household, in order for an assessment to be completed.
-A form to assist the applicant can be sent upon request.
+Applicants who are applying due to financial hardship will need to provide a completed income and expenditure form for the household, and provide evidence of total household income including benefits, expenditure and priority debts, in order for an assessment to be completed.
+A form to assist the applicant can be found on Maidstone Borough Council’s website.
+The Council may use reasonable cost figures (such as HRAAG) to determine if accommodation is affordable.

 10.7 Homeless